themailman05/kubernetes-ingress/docs/content/logging-and-monitoring/service-insight.md

 The Service Insight provides the following statistics:

-* Total number of VS
+* Total number of VS and TS
-* Number of VS in 'Down' state
+* Number of VS and TS in 'Down' state
-* Number of VS in 'Healthy' state
+* Number of VS and TS in 'Healthy' state

 These statistics are returned as JSON: